mshniyaz/nucleo-f746zg-flashmem/README.md

 ### FreeRTOS

 FreeRTOS has been enabled with a single task, `ListenCommands`, running at the lowest priority.
-This task constantly listens for input from a CLI transmitted to the MCU via UART.
+This interrupt-driven task implements a CLI which listens to user input of commands.

 - The task is assigned a stack size of 2048 (A lower stack size may cause a HardFault), which can be adjusted under **Middleware > FreeRTOS > Tasks & Queues > ListenCommands**.
 - FreeRTOS uses SYSTICK, and hence a different timer, `TIM6` is used for HAL.
 The timer used for HAL can be changed under **System Core > SYS > Timebase Source**.
+- The `ListenCommands` task may create other tasks for individual commands.
+To prevent hardfault, the total FreeRTOS heap size for all tasks has been increased to 65536 bytes under **Middleware > FreeRTOS > Config Params > TOTAL_HEAP_SIZE**

 ### Pinout Configuration